OCF Connector for Impala on CDP: Install and Configure

 Note: The password will be deleted if the data source connection is deleted.

-If the Kerberos authentication checkbox is enabled, upload the krb5.conf file using the upload link under the checkbox.
+If Kerberos/Username/Password or Kerberos/Username/Keytab is selected upload the krb5.conf file using the upload link

 Use keytab